CDIF Glossary and InstructionsGlossary and instructions for reporting CBEDS County/District Information Form (CDIF) data.

 - Report an employee who designates one or more races, as well as Hispanic in the “Hispanic or Latino of any race” column.

 County/District Information Form (CDIF) Section B. Estimated Number of Teacher Hires (2024–25)

 Glossary and instructions for reporting district Estimated Number of Teacher Hires data.

-Report the projected or estimated FTE of new or vacated positions the LEA plans to fill in the 2020–21 school year.
+Report the projected or estimated full-time equivalent (FTE) of new or vacated positions the local educational agency (LEA) plans to fill in the 2024–25 school year.
 A vacated position occurs if a teacher is expected to retire, resign, transfer, or begin a leave of absence.

 Include information about classroom teaching and specialist positions, including those funded by local, state, or federal monies.

 When reporting estimated teacher hires, do not include:

 - Teachers expected to remain with the school in a new specialization.